 When I first started my creative journey, I was frustrated that I didn't immediately have a "signature style".
 I thought having work that looked cohesive was my ticket to more marketable products.
 Looking back, I realize that was a huge thing to ask of myself.
 It's nearly impossible to create cohesive work before you even know what your own creative skills and strengths are.
 Instead of getting stuck on what you wish your jewelry looked like, get comfortable experimenting with different materials and types of projects, and your style will come to you.
 In fact, you may stumble on a completely unique and wonderful idea that ends up being a staple in your work (which is what happened with me and my Boob Rings).
 Your style will develop around your strengths, the materials you use, and the places you find inspiration.
 Most importantly, create work that doesn't exist yet, but that you wish did.
 There's nothing wrong with taking inspiration from jewelers you admire, but if you begin your jewelry-making journey copy-catting, you'll probably get stuck.
 The market is saturated enough with cliches and copies, so be original and your customers will be happy to find something they can't get anywhere else.

 Embrace Your Failures (and Budget for Them)

 Making jewelry is hard.
 It requires real skill that cannot be developed overnight.
 You will make things that are scrap-worthy at first (and occasionally years into your career), and that's okay.
-When sourcing materials, make sure you factor in your skill level and the amount you expect to fail.
+When sourcing materials, make sure you factor in your skill level and the amount you expect to fail, give or take.
 Failure is a difficult thing to anticipate, so don't focus on it too much, just be open to it.
 As an example, if you know you need to make 5 rings, order the materials to make 7 instead.
 If you end up with extras, that's even better!